jasperwelgemoed/jasperwelgemoed.github.io/_projects/08_Stratos_V/index.md

 ## Results Summary

 After one year of fulltime working on this project we managed to design & print a new rocket engine, test it, create detailed designs for almost every sub-component of the rocket.
+This entire year has been an amazing experience and I feel priviledged to be able to work with so many talented engineers that put all of their effort in this project.

 <div style="display: flex; gap: 10px; justify-content: center; align-items: flex-start;">